its-a-feature/Mythic/README.md

 python3 server.py
 [2018-07-16 14:39:14 -0700] [28381] [INFO] Goin' Fast @ https://0.0.0.0:443
 ```
 By default, the server will bind to 0.0.0.0 on port 443.
 This is an alias meaning that it will be listening on all IPv4 addresses on the machine.
 You don't actually browse to https://0.0.0.0:443 in your browser.
 Instead, you'll browse to either https://localhost:443 if you're on the same machine that's running the server, or you can browse to any of the IPv4 addresses on the machine that's running the server.
 You could also browse to the IP address you specified in `server_ip = '192.168.0.119'` in the installation section.

+Apfell uses JSON Web Token (JWT) for authentication.
+When you use the browser (vs the API on the commandline), I store your access and refresh tokens in a cookie.
+This should be seamless as long as you leave the server running; however, the history of the refresh tokens is saved in memory.
+So, if you authenticate in the browser, then restart the server, you'll get an access denied error when your access token times out.
+Just clear your cookie and navigate back to the website.
 - Browse to the server with any modern web browser
 ![alt text](https://github.com/its-a-feature/its-a-feature.github.io/raw/master/images/Welcome.JPG)